XHuang2046/ad_hoc_analysis/README.md

 RangeIndex: 662 entries, 0 to 661
 Data columns (total 9 columns):

-Column            Non-Null Count  Dtype
+Column
-Created Date      662 non-null    datetime64[ns] Review created date.
+Created Date      Review created date
-Treatment Rating  662 non-null    object   Consumer's rating on the treatment he/she took.
+Treatment Rating  Consumer's rating on the treatment he/she took.
 There are just two outcomes, Worth it or Not worth it.
-Number of Photos  662 non-null    int64    Number of posted photos
+Number of Photos  Number of posted photos
-Number of Words   662 non-null    int64    Number of review words Provider Rating   644 non-null    float64  Consumer's rating on the treatment provider (out of 5) Physician Type    547 non-null    object   Provider's type, such as Family Physician, Plastic surgeon Treatment Name    662 non-null    object   4 different treatments.
+Number of Words   Number of review words
+Provider Rating   Consumer's rating on the treatment provider (out of 5)
+Physician Type    Provider's type, such as Family Physician, Plastic surgeon
+Treatment Name    4 different treatments.
-Title             662 non-null    object   Consumers' review title
+Title             Consumers' review title
-Cost              662 non-null    float64  Cost for the treatment (posted by consumers).
+Cost              Cost for the treatment (posted by consumers).